Is Colmar France Worth Visiting + Photo Diary

 Alsace borders southern Germany and is famed for its wine and half-timbered houses.

 Colmar is also very close to Switzerland.
-Basel is a 45 minute train south of Colmar.
+Basel is a 45-minute train ride south of Colmar.

 How to get to Colmar and the Alsace region